polyaxon/polyaxon/docs/resources/machine-learning-personas.md

 ### Data engineers and analysts

 We have a product called PolyFlow, that enables, not only data scientists but also data engineers to author workflows and DAGs.
-Our development philosophy is not completely remove the tooling you are using but to enable your teams to do more by integrating with their favorite pipeline engines.
+Our development philosophy is not to completely remove the tools you are using, but to enable your teams to do more by integrating with their favorite pipeline engines.

 ### Release Managers